Athena .NET

 This page lists all the talks Brian has made for User Groups.

-These talks have been delivered at meetings of the UK Borland User Group (UK BUG), DotNET Developers Group (DDG), The Developers Group (DG) and Software Developers Group of the Netherlands (SDGN).
+These talks have been delivered at meetings of The UK Developers Group - previously known as or incorporating UK Borland User Group (UK BUG), DotNET Developers Group (DDG), The Developers Group (DG) - and Software Developers of the Netherlands (SDN).

 Some of the UK-BUG talks herald from the days when the user group was split into the Delphi Developers Group and the C++Builder Developers Group (the latter of which he was the Group Leader for).
 Brian is currently the Group Leader for the DG.